Meeting room readiness

 Training Room C

-Echo and noise create fatigue during long sessions.
+Echo and noise make long sessions exhausting.

-RT60 0.92s creates fatigue in 30+ minute calls; 4 m2 treatment would lift score to 76.
+Echo decay at 0.92s creates fatigue in 30+ minute calls; 4 m2 treatment would lift score to 76.

 Results you can act on.